vedph/cadmus-doc/migration/graph/database.md

 - `node`: a node coming from a Cadmus record or added from any external sources (e.g. by a user, or imported from somewhere else).

   - `id` (int) PK FK.
 The ID got via `uri_lookup` from a string UID.
 The latter is calculated from mappings, or just entered from scratch by users.
 It should be in a URI-like form, shortened with a prefix, like e.g. `x:persons/barbato_da_sulmona`.
   - `is_class` (boolean): a value indicating whether this node is a class.
-This is a shortcut property for a node being the subject of a triple with S=class URI, predicate=`a` and object=`rdfs:Class` (or eventually `owl:Class` -- note that `owl:Class` is defined as a subclass of `rdfs:Class`).
+This is a shortcut property for a node being the subject of a triple with S=class URI, predicate=`a` and object=`rdfs:Class` (or `owl:Class` -- note that `owl:Class` is defined as a subclass of `rdfs:Class`).
 Given the importance of class nodes in editing, this is a performance-wise shortcut.
   - `tag`: a general purpose tag for the classification for nodes.
 For instance, this can be used to mark all the nodes potentially used as properties, so that a frontend can filter them accordingly.
   - `label` (string): the optional label used to designate this entity in a human-friendly way.
 This is defined by mapping, or manually entered by user.
   - `source_type` (int): set from the mapping which generated this node; 0 if manually created.